Germany–Israel relations: Military cooperation

 In October 2023, following the outbreak of the Gaza war, German Defense Minister Boris Pistorius expressed full support for Israel.
 He told Israeli Defence Minister Yoav Gallant that "whatever we can do to support you, with material support, we will do this."
 In 2023, Germany approved arms exports to Israel worth 326.5 million euros, or about $353.7 million.
 In 2025, German Chancellor Friedrich Mertz told WDR television that he no longer "understands" Israel's purpose in Gaza and that its actions can "no longer be justified by a fight against Hamas."
 By 8 August the same year, Germany had suspended the export of arms to Israel that could find use in the Gaza Strip, a decision that came after the latter's decision to take over Gaza.
 This was a major shift in Germany's policy towards Israel, given the "special relationship" between the two.
+On 17 November, following the 10 October ceasefire between Israel and Hamas, Meretz spokesman Sebastian Hille announced that these restrictions would be lifted on 24 November, and that exports of arms and military equipment to Israel would resume.
+On 18 December, the Israeli Ministry of Defence announced that the German government approved a $3.1 billion weapons deal with Israel, supplying Germany with Arrow 3 missile defence systems.

+In January 2026, Germany and Israel signed an expanded cybersecurity and security cooperation agreement with the goal of strengthening digital defence against cyber threats and enhancing the protection of critical infrastructure.
+The declaration, signed by German Interior Minister Dobrindt and Israeli Prime Minister Netanyahu, includes plans for joint cyber defence coordination, cooperation on artificial intelligence applications, and enhanced collaboration on counter-terrorism and drone defence.
+At the same time, German officials indicated interest in adapting aspects of Israel's cyber defence experience to bolster Germany's national resilience against cyberattacks.